UNO Glossary of Terms

 Plagiarism - The use of another person's words or ideas as your own, without acknowledging that person.
 Schools have different policies and punishments for students caught plagiarizing, which tends to occur with research papers and other written assignments.

-Post-Baccalaureate Student - A student who has already completed a bachelor’s degree and is currently enrolled in a program of study which leads to additional undergraduate baccalaureate degree.
+Post-Baccalaureate Student - A student who has already completed a bachelor’s degree and is currently enrolled in a program of study which leads to an additional undergraduate baccalaureate degree.

 Prerequisite - A requirement, usually credit in another course, which must be met before a particular course can be taken.